-If you’ve got a plain Jane sofa and you want it to look more formal a surefire way to do it is to add some nailhead trim.
-Simply determine the lines of the sofa you want to accent and then nail in the tacks (try to place them at even intervals of roughly ½ inch).
-Just be sure to choose a solid part of the frame so you’ve got a solid foundation to nail the trim into.
-And it should go without saying that you cannot do this on a slipcovered piece – only on one that’s upholstered.
+If you’ve got a plain sofa and you want it to look more formal, an effective technique is to add some nailhead trim.
+Determine the lines of the sofa you want to accent and then nail in the tacks—try to place them at even intervals of roughly 1/2 inch.
+Just be sure to choose a solid part of the frame so you’ve got a solid foundation for which to nail the trim.

 Stuff Saggy Cushions

 If your sofa is looking saggy, there’s a good chance you can make it look better by restuffing the cushions.
 But don’t just shove a bunch of cotton batting because it will result in a lumpy cushion.
 Instead, take off the cover (most sofas these days have removable covers) and wrap the cushion in a layer or two of quilt batting or foam wrap.
 If you find it shifts around, secure the batting with a spray adhesive.
 And if you find there are still a few saggy spots, now is the time to fill them with extra pieces of cotton batting.